 Foods which contain high concentrations of sugar give bacteria the energy they need to multiply and start producing acids which end up covering your teeth.
 This can occur in only a few seconds.
 It’s why dentists recommend cleaning your teeth after each meal.
 This removes the acid before it has time to attack your teeth.
 Sugary foods to avoid or minimize are not just the obvious “candy” but many foods nowadays contain “hidden sugars.”
 Looking at the sugar content in the food you buy is not such a bad idea.

-Foods and drinks which contain acid will directly attack the enamel on your teeth.
+Foods and drinks like soda which contain acid will attack the enamel on your teeth.
 It is not just sodas and juices but even common food like bread and fish contain acids.
-In this case it is not the bacteria feeding off the sugar but the acid they already contain – simple cleaning after every meal is again the best advice.
+In this case it is not the bacteria feeding off the sugar but the acid they already contain – simple cleaning after every mea is again the best advice.

 Saliva in the mouth inhibits the growth of plaque.
 People with dry mouth conditions where saliva is missing or reduced can be more likely to suffer from tooth decay.
 Dry mouth can be genetically inherited, a symptom of diabetes or caused by medications.
 Dentists recognize dry mouth issues and will provide advice on how best to treat it.